Eshanu03/Eshanu03/README.md

 ## Design + Development

-I work across the full spectrum of the digital product process &mdash; from the first visual concept to the finished, deployed interface.
+I work across the full spectrum of the digital product process — from the first visual concept to the finished, deployed interface.

 ```
-Concept  &rarr;  Design  &rarr;  Interface  &rarr;  Development  &rarr;  Final Experience
+Concept  ->  Design  ->  Interface  ->  Development  ->  Final Experience
 ```

-This means I can take a product from idea to a polished, functional web experience &mdash; handling both the visual and technical sides of the work.
+This means I can take a product from idea to a polished, functional web experience — handling both the visual and technical sides of the work.

 ---